 2. Due to Kennel Cough

-Kennel cough is a common condition in dogs and another common reason why hounds cough after drinking water.
+Kennel cough is a common condition in dogs and another common reason why your dog coughs after drinking water.
 Kennel cough is also known as canine tracheobronchitis and is a dog’s version of “common cold.”

 A bacterium called Bordetella Bronchiseptica and a parainfluenza virus cause this ailment, which is highly infectious.
 Like other contagious diseases, your dog can catch it by interacting with other kennel dogs or by touching surfaces that an infected pup touched before.